gravitational/teleport/examples/chart/teleport-daemonset/README.md

 You will need to edit the values in the `trustedCluster.extraVars` section of `values.yaml` as appropriate for your cluster.
 There are comments in the file describing what the values need to be set to.

+### DaemonSet information

+This version of the chart has also been modified to deploy a Kubernetes `DaemonSet` which will run a privileged pod with a large number of host filesystem mounts on every Kubernetes worker node.
+Each pod will install and set up Teleport to run on the worker node itself as a `systemd` service, so that `ssh`-like access to these nodes is possible by logging into the leaf cluster.

+The configuration for this is set up in the `daemonset` section of `values.yaml`.
+You should configure a node join token here.

 ## Prerequisites

 - Helm v2.16+